pqd-researcher/pqd_class_verification/README.md

 For each type of distrubance, 50 random signals according to the signal models<sup>[1],[2],[3]</sup> specified in the literature are generated.
 Sampling rate of synthetic signals is 10 ksps.
 File *train.m* is used to traing the ANN with 150 random signals (3x50).
 Trained ANN is saved as **neuro.mat**.
 Also features that are used for training is saved as **features.mat**.
 File *confusion.m* is used to evaluate the ANN against newly created signal set with the random parameters.
 A confusion matrix is constructed after the validation of 150 signals.

+### File versions for comparisons
+Files in this folder:
+*train.m*: The neural network is trained with the synthetic signals with harmonics *confusion.m*: The neural network is against synthetic signals with harmonics

+Folder synth_vs_synth:

 ### Videos on Practical Applications

 This is a single phase real-time PQ classification test.
 Classification Software is running on Raspberry Pi 3.
 Sag and Interruption cases are simulated by using a potentiometer connected to output of an AC power adapter.